Nigel1337/Team3-211-java/README.md

 # Team3 CSC 211 Project
 ## Final Project Submission
 ### Theme
+We created a School Management Application called SchoolManager.
+With the uses of java, Scene Builder,and Css.
+It Displays data on the students, teachers, and there schedule.
 ### Feature List
+- Home Screen
+* John Adams
++ Thomas Jefferson
+Home Screen

 ### Revised UML Diagram
 ![The UML diagram](team3java.drawio.png)